EoinAherne/portfolio-project-4/README.md

 # References

-I used Denis Ivy's django crud application tutorial as inspirition for this project
+I used Denis Ivy's django CRUD application tutorial as inspirition for this project